Cup of T2 bubble tea being prepared

 Once brewed, add the maple syrup and stir.

-In a separate heatproof glass, fill with ice, a tablespoon of tapioca pearls and 150ml of milk or mylk.
+In a separate heatproof glass, fill with ice, a tablespoon of tapioca pearls and 150ml of milk.

 Add the tea and top the glass with frothed milk and a dusting of cinnamon.
 For a really decadent treat, add whipped cream or ice cream on top.